games-automata-play/games-automata-play.github.io/_posts/2019-09-22-confVSjournal.md

 <summary>I want my results to be visible and quickly accessible</summary>

 	Put your results on <a href="http://arxiv.org/">arXiv</a>.
-	This is will give them a wide and immediate visibility.
+	This will give them a wide and immediate visibility.
 	Everyone knows and uses arXiv, it is well referenced by scholar websites.
 	To strengthen that effect I often send my latest arXiv link to a few colleagues.
 </details>